 Inside Gäddan 8, the building for the Faculty of Culture and Society.

 During the programme you will learn about the current workings of international relations as well as recent key trends.
 You will also learn about predominant theoretical perspectives and central concepts upon which the International Relations discipline rests, and develop your ability to use these for independent analysis.
-The program also provides important knowledge about human rights, which affect and are affected by global political developments.

 In addition to compulsory courses, you will also have the opportunity to do an internship or take optional courses in Sweden or abroad.
 This means you are able to get valuable practical experience in international relations, as well as the possibility to develop and create networks and contacts with relevant organisations.
 Former students have interned at emabassies, the United Nations and non-governmental organisations.